umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Umbraco-Interface/index.md

 - **Settings** - allows to handle your meta data such as document types.
 - **Packages** - allows to manage and install packages.
 - **Users** - allows to manage the users on the project.
 To learn more about users, see the [Users](../../../../Fundamentals/Data/Users/) article.
 - **Members** - allows to handle the members of the project.
-If you want to learn more about Members, see the [Member](../../../../Fundamentals/Data/Members/) article.
+If you want to learn more about Members, see the [Members](../../../../Fundamentals/Data/Members/) article.
 - **Forms** - allows to create and manage your forms.
-- **Translation** - allows to manage languages.
+- **Translation** - allows to manage dictionary items.

 ![The Sections Menu.](images/The-Section-Menu-v9.png)